Photo of Spotify on a smartphone in a car

 Photo of phone plugged into car USB portAlmost all recent cars can play music from a smartphone over USB or Bluetooth iStock

 To help make this easier, Spotify recently rolled out Car View to Android users.
-Car View serves up a different interface when the Spotify app knows it is sending music to a car, thus making it easier to control your music by tapping your phone, and not distracting you from the road ahead.
+Car View serves up a different interface when the Spotify app knows it is sending music to a car, thus making it easier to control your music by tapping your phone and not distracting you from the road ahead.

 Of course, a USB connection will charge your phone while music is being streamed.
-However, many car USB ports are low-powered and may struggle to actually add charge to the battery; instead, and especially if the phone is being used intensively to stream music and provide driving directions, the USB port will merely slow down how quickly your battery depletes.
+However, many car USB ports are low-powered and may struggle to add a charge to the battery; instead, especially if the phone is being used intensively to stream music and provide driving directions, the USB port will merely slow down how quickly your battery depletes.

-Additionally, heat causes a smartphone to charge slowly or stop charging entirely, so using an air vent mount and turning up the climate temperature may prevent your phone from charging.
+Heat causes a smartphone to charge slowly or stop charging entirely, so using an air vent mount and turning up the climate temperature may prevent your phone from charging.

 Auxiliary cable